hyprland-community/pyprland/README.md

 Welcome to Pyprland, your gateway to extending the capabilities of [Hyprland](https://hyprland.org/).
 Pyprland offers a plethora of plugins designed for simplicity and efficiency, allowing you to supercharge your productivity and customize your user experience.

 You can think of it as a *Gnome tweak tool* but for Hyprland users (involves editing text files).
 With a "100%" plugin-based architecture, Pyprland is designed to be lightweight and easy to use.
+Note that usage of Python and architecture of the software makes the addition of new plugins overhead's minimal.

 Contributions, bug reports and comments are welcome.